Here at TheWackyWarehouse we champion everything that supports children – well, half of our team are children, so it only makes sense.

 Each place costs £200 and includes the one-day course, a resource CD and lunch.
 You can book your place without putting down a deposit, but payment is due 28 days before the course date.
 Reserve your place here.

-2. Bricks for Autism LEGO-Based Therapy Training
+2. Bricks for Autism brick building-Based Therapy Training

 This course covers: